 People have been known to use Zoloft alongside cigarettes, alcohol and a host of other drugs without prescriptions in an attempt to get the Zoloft euphoria experience.
-While these mixtures do amplify the effects of the drug, they will also contribute to severe side effects.

 Another method that people use to get high on Zoloft is snorting the drug.
 Just as with crystalline substances, snorting Zoloft gives it quick access to the brain, and the consequences of this could be fatal.
-These consequences include the general effects and damages caused by the psychoactive or systematic use of the drug.

-Zoloft Recreational Use Precautions
+Precautions For Zoloft Recreational Use

 Some of the side effects that can be associated with a patient that gets high on Zoloft include: